 Mandela was a citizen of a new country: South Africa had been born eight years earlier with the unification of four British colonies, including the two former Afrikaner republics of the Transvaal and the Orange Free State, taken over after the Boer war.
 Ironically, the Boer struggle was widely seen as the first anti-colonial fight of the 20th century against the British empire.

-The Abyssinia South Africa, because of its large white population, was a politically autonomous dominion under the British crown, unlike the UK's other African colonies.
+South Africa, because of its large white population, was a politically autonomous dominion under the British crown, unlike the UK's other African colonies.
 In 1918, some territories were still regarded as the private property of commercial companies.
 Southern Rhodesia, now Zimbabwe, was owned by the British South Africa Company and would not be recognised as a colony until 1923.

 Ethiopia was one of only two independent countries in Africa when the Italian fascist dictator, Benito Mussolini, decided to expand his small "African empire".
 Italy invaded in 1936, overthrowing Emperor Haile Selassie and confirming the League of Nations as toothless in the face of fascist aggression.
 Ethiopia was integrated into Italian East Africa with Eritrea and Italian Somaliland.